Tanito/Tanito/README.md

 Here are some ideas to get you started:
 -->
-- I'm Full Stack Developer, although i like more the Back End
+- I'm Full Stack Developer
 - 🔭 I’m currently working at Kuntur Tech
 <!--- 🌱 I’m currently learning Flutter & Java
  - 👯 I’m looking to collaborate on ...